 March 2026 Google Core Update Key Information

-• This is the first core update of 2026 and follows the most recent update from December 2025
+• This was the first core update of 2026 and followed the most recent update from December 2025

 • This update was announced less than 48-hours after the completion of the March 2026 Spam update.

-As mentioned, the March Core update falls hot on the heels of the March 2026 Spam update.
+As mentioned, the March Core update came hot on the heels of the March 2026 Spam update.
 Interestingly, when compared to the August 2025 Spam update, the March spam update was incredibly sedate.

 Having been witness to Google updates for years now, the best correlation that we can draw is that we tend to see a mild update followed by a very bumpy one.
 While there are no hard and fast rules here, it would be remiss not to point out this correlation that we have seen over the last few years.